Federal Regulations: RFG Required Areas

 The federal Clean Air Act Amendments of 1990 established that cities with the worst smog pollution (ozone nonattainment areas) use reformulated gasoline (RFG) beginning in 1995.

-In the Clean Air Act, Congress specified that RFG contain oxygen — two percent by weight.
+In the Clean Air Act, Congress specified that RFG contain oxygen — 2 percent by weight.
 Ethanol and MTBE (methyl tertiary butyl ether) have been the two most commonly used substances that add oxygen to gasoline.
 State actions to ban MTBE led ethanol to become the oxygenate of choice in the RFG program.
 The Energy Policy Act of 2005 (H.R.
 6) removes the oxygenate requirement 270 days after enactment, in lieu of a nationwide renewable fuels standard (RFS).

 Click here to view the list of RFG required areas.